Samuelzila/Cursed_Transliterator/README.md

 ## Usage
 Simply put the text to transliterate (in esperanto) in the top text area, then select the alphabet and click *Convert into*.
 The text will then appear in the bottom text area.

+### On linux
+In order to run the program, simply reach the directory in which the program is with your terminal, and type:
+`$ ./Cursed_Transliterator `